Ashton Sautner

 Ashton Sautner (born May 27, 1994) is a Canadian professional ice hockey defenceman.
-He is currently playing for the Manitoba Moose in the American Hockey League (AHL) while under contract with the Winnipeg Jets of the National Hockey League (NHL).
+He is currently playing for the Manitoba Moose in the American Hockey League (AHL).

 Playing career

 Sautner was selected by the Edmonton Oil Kings in the eighth round (162nd overall) of the 2009 WHL Bantam Draft.
 During the 2013–14 season, Sautner's plus/minus record was the best in the WHL.

-Sautner went to the Minnesota Wild prospect camp prior to the 2012-13 season.
+Sautner went to the Minnesota Wild prospect camp before the 2012–13 season.
 He attended the Arizona Coyotes prospect camp in the 2014 pre-season.
-During his fourth season with the Oil Kings, despite being undrafted, Sautner was signed to a three-year entry level contract with the Vancouver Canucks on March 14, 2015.
+During his fourth season with the Oil Kings, despite being undrafted, Sautner was signed to a three-year entry-level contract with the Vancouver Canucks on March 14, 2015.
 On March 24, 2018, the Canucks recalled Sautner on an emergency basis.
 He made his NHL debut the following night, a 4–1 Canucks victory over the Dallas Stars.
 Three games later, on March 31 against the Columbus Blue Jackets, Sautner earned his first NHL point, an assist on a Darren Archibald goal.

 Sautner began the 2018–19 season with the Utica Comets in the AHL after clearing waivers.
 On February 19, he was recalled to the NHL for the first time that season.

 After attending the Canucks training camp for the pandemic delayed 2020–21 season, Sautner was initially assigned to the Utica Comets.
-On January 20, 2021, Sautner was re-assigned by the Canucks to the Winnipeg Jets AHL affiliate, the Manitoba Moose, due to shorter quarantine recall regulations.
+On January 20, 2021, Sautner was reassigned by the Canucks to the Winnipeg Jets AHL affiliate, the Manitoba Moose, due to shorter quarantine recall regulations.
+After appearing in two games with Manitoba, he was recalled by Vancouver and spent the rest of the year with the Canucks organization.